DLR-RM/RAFCON/doc/getting_started.rst

 Getting started
 ===============

-This guide will help you getting started with RAFCON.
+This guide will help you getting started with :ref:`RAFCON`.

 Start RAFCON with GUI
 ---------------------